HouseTrip/housetrip.github.com/_posts/2014-07-31-compute-property-recommendations.md

 				"((3301),{((1101),1),((2201),1)})" });
 	}

 As you can see this is an integration test where we load some test input and we assert that our output relation contains the data we expect.
-This turned out to be very useful during the development to gain confidence that the script was actually working without the need to test it manually on a running local pig console.
+This turned out to be very useful during the development to gain confidence that the script was working without the need to test it manually on a running local pig console.

 ### References